anutron/clientcide/Docs/UI/StickyWin.ui.pointy.md

 Class: StickyWin.UI.Pointy {#StickyWin-UI-Pointy}
 =================================================

 Extends the [StickyWin.UI][] class to create a layout with a pointer that can point in the specified direction.
 Note that this class is only defined for extensibility.
-The intended use is the static method [StickyWin.ui.pointy][].
+The intended use is the static method [StickyWin.UI.pointy][].
 See [StickyWin.UI][] for usage details.

 ### Tutorial/Demo